Multiuser I-MMSE: Conclusions

 \section{Conclusions}

-We provide a generlization of the fundamental relation between the mutual information and the MMSE to a new fundamental relation which applies to multiuser channel setups.
-Further, we proved our generlized framework deriving the relation for the joint mutual information, conditional and non-conditional mutual information.
-We capitalize on our unveiled generalized relation to find explicit closed forms of the mutual information of multiuser channels driven by BPSK inputs, and to derive the mutiuser I-MMSE at the regime of low SNR.
-Besides its contribution to the quantification of data rates obtained from different levels of constellations; in a multiuser setup, the new fundamental relation will have high impact on future designs of transmission schemes that are interference-aware, due to the awareness of the covariance introduced due to the interference.
+We generlize the fundamental relation between the mutual information and the MMSE, the I-MMSE identity in all its current forms, to a new fundamental relation, the Multiuser I-MMSE, which applies to multiuser vector and scalar channel setups.
+Further, we proved our generlization by deriving the relation for the joint mutual information, conditional and non-conditional mutual information.
+We capitalize on our unveiled generalized relation to find explicit closed forms of the mutual information and the MMSE of multiuser channels driven by BPSK inputs, and to derive the mutiuser I-MMSE at the regime of low SNR.
+Besides, the impact of the result is many fold.
+We mainly quantify the data rate losses due to the interference, which constitutes the gap from the cut-set upper bound.
+This gap $\int\psi(snr)snr$ in MAC channels as a special case of interference channels is characterized with respect to the users channels, precoding (power allocation) and the decoding or estimation process of inputs for the first time.
+In turn, we allow for future characterization of the capacity of interference channels.
+Additionaly, this result allows for future investigation and characterization of the network I-MMSE.
+On the other hand, the new fundamental relation will have high impact on future designs of transmission schemes that are interference-aware, due to the awareness of the covariance (gap) introduced due to the interference.
 It will also have impact on statistical signal processing applications that are based on classification of mixtures of data in a measurement system.